cesargb/laravel-update/README.md

 php artisan update:check
 ```

-If you want upgrade the packages, run:
+If you want upgrade the packages run:

 ```bash
 php artisan update:packages
 ```

-Optionally you can receive a notification by email and/or Slack, with option `--notfy`
+Optionally you can receive a notification by email and/or Slack, with option `--notify`

 ```bash
 php artisan update:check --notify